 How to Prevent Tangles

 In the shower, use a liberal amount of moisturizing conditioner.
 While it is still in and evenly distributed, use your wide tooth comb or brush to work through hair.
 This will increase manageability with tangles if done on a regular basis.
-For really curly locks or stubborn knots, I strongly recommend a pre-detangling treatment.
-Girls with long hair should sleep with a very loose braid to prevent tangles.
+For really curly locks or stubborn knots, I strongly recommend a leave-in conditioner.
+Last, but not least, I always recommend that girls with long hair should sleep with a very loose braid to prevent tangles.